saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 **[Module 1 Project Folder](http://example.com)**

-#### NOTE
+#### Note
 Negative
-: If you are cloning ot downloading the GitHub repo, make sure you do the following:
+: If you are cloning & forking or downloading the GitHub repo, make sure you do the following:
   * Ensure there is no `.pytest_cache` file in the project (delete it!)
   * You have Pip3 and Pytest installed
   * You run `pip3 install -r requirements.txt` to install all the other dependencies.